Sveiki2017/Phpwebshell-2017/README.md

 6.Back Door

-7. execution of PHP code
+7.execution of PHP code

-8. customize password (need source code to modify. you can open the edit it)
+8.customize password (need source code to modify. you can open the edit it)

-9. If you do not need a password. source code, comment out the $pass line
+9.If you do not need a password. source code, comment out the $pass line

 Many, many